techflow21/ConsoleMusicPlayer/README.md

 # ConsoleMusicPlayer

-This is an implementation of Music Player with Console Application in C# Challenge.
+This is an implementation of Music Player with Console Application in C#.
+The Console Music Player has the following Features:
+1. View All Playlists
+2. Add new Playlist
+3. Delete the Playlist
+4. Add songs to specified playlist